MayflowerAR.gov

 7.32.06 Enforcement

-A. The following individuals shall enforce this ordinance: The city of Mayflower Police Chief will have primary responsibility for the enforcement of the regulations contained herein.
-Nothing in this ordinance shall prevent the city of Mayflower Chief of Police from obtaining voluntary compliance by way of
+1. The city of Mayflower Fire Department will have primary responsibility for the enforcement of the regulations contained herein.
+Nothing in this ordinance shall prevent the city of Mayflower Police Department from obtaining voluntary compliance by way of warning, notice or education.

-B. If a person’s conduct would otherwise violate this ordinance, the person must be ordered to, and have the opportunity to, cease, eliminate, or otherwise remedy the violation prior to arrest or a citation being issued.
+3. If a person’s conduct would otherwise violate this ordinance, the person must be ordered to, and have the opportunity to, cease, eliminate, or otherwise remedy the violation prior to arrest or a citation being issued.
 (Ord.
 No. 2003-4, Sec.
 6.)

 7.32.07 Severability clause.
 A determination of invalidity or unconstitutionality by a court of competent jurisdiction of any clause, sentence, paragraph, section or part of this ordinance shall not affect the validity of the remaining parts of this ordinance.
 (Ord.
 No. 2003-4, Sec.
 7.)